pelias/pelias/INSTALL.md

 Once configured, the API will use libpostal via the [node-postal](https://github.com/openvenues/node-postal) NPM module.

 ### Start the API

 As soon as you have any data in Elasticsearch, you can start running queries against the [Pelias API server](https://github.com/pelias/api/).
 If you installed Libpostal, reinstall the API node modules so that API connects to the text analyzer.

-Again thanks to `pelias.json`, the API already knows how to connect to Elasticsearch, so all that's required to start the API is `npm start`.
+Again thanks to `pelias.json`, the API already knows how to connect to Elasticsearch, so all that is required to start the API is `npm start`.
 You can now send queries to Pelias!